 - Maintain a close relationship with people working on your case including the Claims Rep and DDS Examiner

-- Avoid re-application or appeals by filing correctly the first time
+- Possibly avoid re-application or appeals by filing correctly the first time

-Phillips Disability, P.C. has years of experience with social security law.
-Our attorneys have the experience and resources to craft a successful case that bears the maximum compensation possible.
-Call Phillips Disability, P.C. today at 602-258-8888 to have any disability law question answered correctly and promptly.
-We are Phoenix disability lawyers.
-This is what we do.
+Dayes Law Firm has years of experience with social security law.
+Our attorneys have the experience and resources to craft a strong claim and pursue the maximum compensation possible.
+Call our law firm today at 602-726-2436 to have any disability law question answered correctly and promptly.

 Complete our Free Case Evaluation form today to learn more.